 12. Where will my child go when they finish in Year 6?

 We offer varied support in the transition from primary to secondary school.
 This process includes a parents’ meeting, workshops and individual meetings with the head teacher.
 The school will keep you well informed regarding the CAF (common application form) process.
-Due to our geographical location, most of our pupils go on to City of Derby Academy.

 13. When will my child start in Reception?